Notebooks URL Schemes

 It’s important to percent escape these URLs, which involves replacing certain characters to ensure the URL is valid.
 The most common character requiring replacement is the space character, which must be replaced with

 Open a Specific Document

-When a parent parameter is given, Notebooks adds a new document to the given parent book.
-Without parent, this scheme adds a new document to Notebooks‘ top level.
-When used without title, Notebooks uses the “first line” of the body as title. – This is a convenient option for other apps to send a document directly to Notebooks.
+This scheme adds new documents to Notebooks‘ top level.
+When used without title, Notebooks assigns the first line of the text as title. – This is a simple and convenient option for other apps to send documents to Notebooks.

-Create a new, empty task.
-When a valid parent path is given, the task is created in that book (Notebooks does not check if that book in fact is a task list), otherwise Notebooks uses the defines default Inbox (defined in Notebooks‘ settings).
-If no default in box is set, Notebooks shows an alert.
+Create a new task.
+When a valid parent given, Notebooks creates the task in that book.
+Otherwise Notebooks uses the specified default Inbox.
+When no default in box is set, Notebooks will display an alert.